lindblomdavid/myCV-API/README.md

 # myCV-API
 An API for my Resume.
-Where I can make calls and showcase my learning.
+Here I can make calls and showcase my learning.

 API availble on https://myCV.davidlindblom.repl.co